richardjlyon/richardlyon-210131/content/essays/is-lockdown-pseudoscience.md

 ## Is lockdown a pseudoscience?

-To the extent that it fails a test of its most basis propositions --- yes.
-Yet it is bitterly defended with a pseudoscientific worldview exemplified by the moral rectitude of believers such as George Monbiot --- a journalist who has never missed a pay check while dispensing from his comfortable metropolitan London home withering prescriptions about the need to ban scepticism.[^monbiot2021] They have no familiarity with the scientific method.
+Did any benefits of lockdown "hit you between the eyes"?
+Were any of its propositions visible in the data?
+No. Yet lockdowns are bitterly defended with a pseudoscientific worldview exemplified by the moral rectitude of believers such as George Monbiot --- a journalist who has never missed a pay check while dispensing from his comfortable metropolitan London home withering prescriptions about the need to ban scepticism.[^monbiot2021] They have no familiarity with the scientific method.
 Hungarian philosopher Imre Lakatos summed up the limitations of their world view thus:[^Lakatos1973]

 {{< blockquote >}}
 Many philosophers have tried to solve the problem of demarcation in the following terms: a statement constitutes knowledge if sufficiently many people believe it sufficiently strongly.
 But the history of thought shows us that many people were totally committed to absurd beliefs.
 If the strengths of beliefs were a hallmark of knowledge, we should have to rank some tales about demons, angels, devils, and of heaven and hell as knowledge.
 Scientists, on the other hand, are very sceptical even of their best theories.
 Newton’s is the most powerful theory science has yet produced, but Newton himself never believed that bodies attract each other at a distance.
 So no degree of commitment to beliefs makes them knowledge.
 Indeed, the hallmark of scientific behaviour is a certain scepticism even towards one’s most cherished theories.
 Blind commitment to a theory is not an intellectual virtue: it is an intellectual crime.